 All this can usually be mastered within a few days.
 Progressing from there, to a level where you can get around on a daily basis in the local language (ie. ask around for cheap hotels, make simple conversation about yourself with people you meet, go and bargain in the market) usually requires some effort, and you master that on your own.

-So as I said, I don’t believe it’s so much ‘Important’ to speak a local language when visiting a new place, but I strongly recommend learning a few local phrases.
-You can impress local people so much easily by saying a few words in their language.
-I can say please, thank you, hello and goodbye in around 20 different Indian languages, in addition to Thai, Khmer and Dzonkha.
-In Thai, I can even string a few sentences together.
+So as I said, I don’t believe it’s ‘Important’ to speak a local language fluently, but I strongly recommend learning a few phrases.
+You can moreover impress locals so easily by saying a few words in their language.
+I can say please, thank you, hello and goodbye in around 20 different Indian languages, in addition to German, French, Thai, Khmer and Dzongkha, among others.

-Go to a hotel: Look for the nearest lodging, preferably a big hotel, which might be most accustomed to dealing with international guests, as this can be your best option to find a person on staff who can speak English.
+Go to a hotel: Look for the nearest lodging, preferably a big hotel, which might be most accustomed to dealing with international guests, and thus know a bit of English.

-Find a tourist office: As with hotels, tourist offices are familiar with little English and can interact with unaccustomed visitors.
-Though finding a tourist office in many countries is a tough task, but if you can find one, it’s great.
-Most tourist offices also give free maps to around the city.
+Find a tourist office: As with hotels, tourist offices are familiar with English to be able to interact with tourists.
+Though finding a tourist office in many countries is a tough task, if you can find one, it’s definitely going to help you a great deal.
+Most tourist offices also give free maps around the city.

-Look for young people: Reaching out to younger locals always help.
-If I want directions to a place, or some other question is troubling me, I always go to young people.
-I’ve found that people in their 20’s tend to be more likely to have studied or remember English.
-If not, they always find a way to your rescue.
+Look for young people: Reaching out to younger locals always helps.
+I’ve found that people in their 20s tend to be more likely to know English.

-Sign it out: When nothing works, hand gestures, sketches and even funny Indian head-wobbling can work to convey your message.
+Sign it out: When nothing works, hand gestures, and head-wobbling can work to convey your message.
 They’re most effective when words fail.
-Though seemingly innocent hand gestures in your own culture could prove offensive elsewhere in the world.
-So be careful with it!
+Though hand gestures common in your country may not make much sense to someone living on a different continent, there’s no harm in trying!